The Host governs the graph

 Concepts

 Entangle keeps topology, policy, messages, artifacts, memory, approvals, and engines on explicit boundaries.
-That makes the system inspectable, governable, portable, and distributed by design.
+That makes the system inspectable, governable, portable, and ready for distributed deployment.

 Reusable agent packages are bound into a graph with identities, routes, policies, memory, and runtime settings.